juhum/Django-Application-with-Docker-and-DRF/README.md

 Open your web browser and navigate to http://localhost:8080 to access the fully functional Vue.js frontend.
 API endpoints are available at http://localhost:8000/api/v1/.

-On the fronted logged in user can make any CRUD operations, while signed out user can only read.
+On the frontend logged in user can make any CRUD operations, while signed out user can only read.